-Press the MENU button, choose [Red-Eye Correction] in the ► tab, and press the ⊕ button.
+Press the MENU button, choose the > tab and [Red-Eye Correction], then press the button.

-■ Press the ◀▶ buttons to choose an image.
+Press the buttons to choose an image.

-Correct the image.
+3 Correct the image.

-- Press the (button. - Red-eye detected by the camera will be corrected and a frame will appear around the corrected portion. - You can magnify or reduce the size of the image using the procedures in "Magnifying Images" (p.
-98).
+- Press the 🛒 button. - Red-eye detected by the camera will be corrected and a frame will appear around the corrected portion. - You can magnify or reduce the size of the image using the procedures in "Magnifying Images" (p.
+96).